Wednesday, December 28, 2022

 Homosexuals already had "rights" long before the Obergefell v.
 Hodges decision of 2015.
 So, it is not likely that anything will change in the foreseeable future.

-If "conservative" ideas have really been defeated, then why are they the only ones that have withstood the test of time?
-Why are "conservative" morals and values the ones that built up Western civilization?
+"Conservative" ideas are what built up Western civilization.
+They have withstood the test of time.
+So it would not be either fair or accurate to say that conservatives in this regard have "lost the argument."
 Moreover, bad ideas do not improve just because more people embrace them.
 Wrong is still wrong even if everyone believes it.

 "That's illegal discrimination and rightfully so.
 So, too, for gay customers.
 You don't have to like it, but discrimination based on gender, race and sexual orientation is illegal in our nation."

 You are making an invalid comparison.
-Skin color and gender is not changeable like sexual orientation.
-They are not behavioral characteristics as is homosexuality and lesbianism.
+Skin color and gender are not behavioral characteristics as is homosexuality and lesbianism.
 They have nothing to do with each other.
-Gay customers should be served on the condition that employees are not required to compromise their religious beliefs.
-It is ironic that these people demand acceptance and toleration while at the same time not extending the same treatment toward those who disagree with them.
+It is ironic that these people demand acceptance and toleration, while at the same time not extending the same treatment toward those who disagree with them.

-It is not an unsupported false claim when children's libraries contain books with essentially pornographic content and there are parents who are outraged about it.
-It is not an unsupported false claim when there are reports of teachers telling students not to disclose the subject-matter of their classes to parents.
+It is not a false claim when children's libraries contain books with pornographic content.
+It is not a false claim when there are outraged parents engaging in protests about the existence of such.

 "Are you saying that people who take the time to teach children are "targeting them" for propaganda?"

 Not exactly.
-It depends on the content of the instruction.
+It depends on the content and quality of instruction.

 "Or, when conservatives do it, they're just being helpful, but when liberals do it they're targeting and grooming children??
 You see the problem with that, don't you?"

 The problem is that children are basically being taught how to have sex.
-They should be being taught things like math, grammar, and science.
+They should be being taught things like mathematics, grammar, and science.
 Children should not be being sexualized.
-They have no real understanding of how the world works.
+That is what pedophiles do.
+Children have no real understanding of how the world works.
 Moreover, people have grown up to have sex for thousands of years without any instruction as to how it is done.
 They just procreated.

 "And if you find my positions weird And tomorrow, perhaps you can understand how I also find your positions weird and immoral.
 As well as unbiblical, ungodly and irrational."

 Why would you defend exposing children to drag queen story hour?
 Even their attire is a symbol of sexuality.
-Why cannot people be dressed in modest clothing and read stories that are actually appropriate for children?
+Why cannot people be dressed in normal, modest clothing and read stories that are actually wholesome and educational?

 "After all I'm not trying to be objective, I'm saying that gay folks committing to one another in a loving respectful marriage is obviously, on the face of it, a good thing.
 How's that bad?"